The genuine downloader.exe file is a software component of Bitdefender Total Security by Bitdefender.

 Description: Downloader.exe is not essential for the Windows OS and causes relatively few problems.
 Downloader.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
-The downloader.exe file is certified by a trustworthy company.
-Downloader.exe is not a Windows core file.
-The downloader.exe file is a Verisign signed file.
+The downloader.exe file is not a Windows system file.
+The file has a digital signature.
+Downloader.exe is a Verisign signed file.
 Downloader.exe is able to monitor applications.
-Therefore the technical security rating is 30% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 35% dangerous, however you should also read the user reviews.

 Recommended: Identify downloader.exe related errors